Is It Possible to Make Aliyah to Israel on the Basis of a DNA Test?

 Our clients often ask: “How can we prove that we are Jewish?
 Will a DNA test result be sufficient evidence to qualify for aliyah?”

-A DNA result that proves Jewish origins does not grant the right to make aliyah according to the Law of Return.
-The Israeli law and the Israeli Ministry of Interior procedures are in rigid consensus on this issue.
-An aliyah applicant is required to bring documented proof of being Jewish or having Jewish roots within the last two generations.
+A DNA result that “proves” your Jewish origins does not grant the right to make aliyah according to the Law of Return.
+The Israeli law and the Israeli Ministry of Interior procedures are in consensus on this issue.
+An aliyah applicant is required to present documented proof of being Jewish or having Jewish ancestors within the last two generations.
 Those who don’t have documents require strong testimonial evidence with a solid explanation for the lack of documents in order to be eligible for aliyah and Israeli citizenship.

-The reason the DNA test result is not accepted as evidence for aliyah is in part due to the fact that the Law of Return excludes Jews who seek to make aliyah after having converted to another religion.
+The reason a DNA test result is not accepted as evidence for aliyah is in part due to the fact that the Law of Return excludes Jews who seek to make aliyah after having converted to another religion.
 The Israeli legislature assumes that if a person cannot bring documented evidence to show he or she has Jewish origins, it is probably because their ancestors have left the Jewish religion several generations ago; therefore, the genetic link indicating Jewish roots is not sufficient.

 When Can a DNA Test Grant Israeli Citizenship?

 A DNA test can be used to receive Israeli citizenship under certain circumstances.
-Specifically, a DNA test can conclusively prove that a person is the child of an Israeli citizen or of a person that is Jewish.
+Specifically, a DNA test can conclusively prove that a person is the child of an Israeli citizen or of a person who is Jewish.
 Section 4 of the Law of Citizenship states that anyone born to an Israeli mother or father, whether in Israel or abroad, is an Israeli citizen by birth.
-This DNA test is done according to the authorization of the Israeli Family Court, and if the result proves that the child is in fact a son or daughter of an Israeli, the court will order the Israeli Ministry of Interior to register the child of the Israeli as an Israeli citizen.
+This DNA test is done according to the authorization of the Israeli Family Court, and if the result proves that the child is in fact a son or daughter of an Israeli, the court will order the Israeli Ministry of Interior to register them as an Israeli citizen.